mlhartme/stool/main/documentation.md

   Absolute path of the stage directory.
 Type string.
 * **disk**
   Disk space used for by stage directory mb.
 Does not include disk space used for Docker image and container.
 Type number.
+* **container-disk**
+  Disk space used for by running container in mb.
+This does not include the size of the underlying image, it's just the size of the RW layer.
+Type number.
 * **id**
   Unique identifier for this stage.
 Type string.
 * **last-modified-at**